adammccartney/cheatsheets/mccartney/etc/pythonTips.md

 # Virtual Environments
 ==============================================================================

+Install a virtual environment

 To add a directory to PYTHONPATH go to bin/activate and append as if in .bashrc `export PYTHONPATH=/home/user/directoryToFind`

+# Vim pequiliarities
+- in order to run Jupyter-Vim you need the following packages:
+  + PyQt==5.14.0
+  + PyQt-sip==12.7.2